barthelemymp/RNN_learning_to_execute/README.md

 # PRESENTATION

 This github repository aims at exploring a few technics of seq2seq.
 To do so we have focused on the simple problem of translating written numbers to integer.These problem is quite useful to introduce the mains problematics of traduction but in a simpler way.
 Indeed one main problem of the classical traduction is the diffuclty to evaluate the quality of a traduction.
 In numbers translation, only one answer is correct which solve this issue.
-Please find a short presentation of the project and the NN architecture [here](https://docs.google.com/presentation/d/1nRMQdYdciJA7pyb-NW1MKJdEfhI2c8zlL1iNgPIr8X4/edit?usp=sharing_eip&ts=5c8fe66c).
+Please find a short presentation of the project and the NN architecture [here](https://docs.google.com/presentation/d/1nRMQdYdciJA7pyb-NW1MKJdEfhI2c8zlL1iNgPIr8X4/edit?usp=sharing_eip&ts=5c8fe66c) and discover the project with the [Jupyter notebook](numberseq2seq.ipynb) we created.

 ## STRUCTURE